SandyGCabanes/ETL-Earthquake-Data-from-USGS-Daily/README.md

 ---

- Big Idea to stakeholder in under 60 seconds:
+ Big Idea in under 60 seconds:

 > “It’s a daily earthquake data pipeline that runs in the cloud, stores everything securely, and gives us clean tables for analysis—no manual work, no missing files, and everything’s audit-ready.”